berserkingyadis/Starcraft-3/README.md

 2. When creating buildings and units attribute the player who is creating them to the building/unit.
 Maybe in the constructor of the building/unit.

+3. List window that shows all available buildings to build with their cost.

+4. List window that shows all current buildings on the map.